Wolf vs. Goat Chambray Shirt and Bamboo Sorona Tee First Impressions (from Clearance Sale)

-I heard of WvG first when the clearance sale was announced a couple weeks ago.
-Those on the inside track of Wolf vs. Goat have nothing but great things to say about Wolf vs. Goat, an operation run by Mauro Farinelli out of Washington DC, who sources premium fabrics and materials to make his own clothing line made in the US and Italy.
-To this point, the company has been working on a membership system.
+I heard of Wolf vs. Goat first when their clearance sale was announced a couple weeks ago.
+Those on the inside track of WvG have nothing but great things to say about Wolf vs. Goat, an operation run by Mauro Farinelli out of Washington DC, who sources premium fabrics and materials to make his own clothing line made in the US and Italy.
+To this point the company has been working on a membership system.
 Basically, you pay a membership fee of $100 and then everything you buy is at wholesale price.
 The clearance sale is even further discounted, and when it was announced a lot of people went crazy buying up everything they could get their hands on, so I had to do a lot of research pretty quickly to jump on something worthwhile as the sale is Final Sale.

 Here's a bit of distilled information I found to be helpful: